BenjaminTetteh/BenjaminTetteh/README.md

 # Hello, 🖐️ my name is Benjamin Tetteh.
-I'm an aspiring Cloud Security Professional

 ### 👨‍💻 About me:
-I’m a passionate and self-motivated learner transitioning into cybersecurity.
+I’m a passionate and self-motivated learner.
 With over 15 years of experience in communication, event management, and UI/UX design, I bring a creative and analytical perspective to this dynamic field.
 You can view my [portfolio](https://issuu.com/bentetteh/docs/benjamin_tetteh_portfolio_c380683a524228) here.